 Worse, we’re unable to fix or heal or save ourselves.

 Tragically.
 We are doomed.

 For all have sinned and fall short of the glory of God.”

 Into this hopeless mess, Jesus entered the human story to reveal God’s loving fatherhood.

 Yes!
-We are loved.
+Through Jesus, we are loved.
 We are forgiven.
 We are healed.
 We are delivered.

 In fact, we are restored.
 Restored to God our Father.

 And in this miracle, the Father forever settles the identity problem.

 The apostle John ecstatically exclaimed,